-Anyone who lives, works, or is invested in Central Vermont is invited to join ORE.
-Our Members range in age from 18-92.
+Anyone who lives, works, or is invested in Central Vermont is invited to join the ORE timebamk.
+Our timebank members range in age from 18-92.
 If under 18, you will need to be affiliated with a family or group.
-ORE is for everyone: Veterans, retired folks, students, artists, working folks, unemployed, new arrivals, people with disabilities, caregivers…truly, membership is open to anyone who wants to exchange skills and talents with their neighbors.
+The timebank is for everyone: Veterans, retired folks, students, artists, working folks, unemployed, new arrivals, people with disabilities, caregivers…truly, timebank membership is open to anyone who wants to exchange skills and talents with their neighbors.
 The more people that join, the more services that can be exchanged.
 There are many other TimeBanks serving other parts of Vermont; check out our website for their contact info.

 What is the time commitment?

 You can participate as often, or as little, as you like.
 A lot of the services provided represent everyday activities and can be something you already do on a daily basis.
-Depending on what services you request from other Members, time banking could also save you time!
+Depending on what services you request from other timebank members, time banking could also save you time!
 Exchanges can be as short as 15 minutes.
-Starting in 2014, ORE requests that every Member put in 12 hours over the course of the year towards the sustainability of ORE.
-This could be helping at the ORE tag sale, participating in potlucks, talking about ORE at the farmer’s market, referring new Members…these are all wonderful ways to support ORE!

 Why is everyone’s time of equal value?